michiganuav/michiganuav.github.io/_posts/2021-07-22-CalculiX-Extras-Ubuntu.md

 license: false
 ---

+# Archived!

+-   This post is outdated and is kept only for archival purposes.
+-   See [CalculiX Extras for Ubuntu](/calculix_extras_ubuntu.html) for the latest build

+# Install calculix software dependencies

 This was most recently tested to work on ubuntu 20.04.2 LTS.

-# Install calculix software dependencies

 1.  pull the latest list of packages from ubuntu
 ```console